XI reaffirms China's commitment to friendly cooperation, international equity - ExBulletin

 Together, the two countries were the pillar of resistance against Japanese militarism and German Nazism, making pivotal contributions to the victory of the world anti -fascist war.

 It was the second time that Xi attended the celebrations of the Russian victory day.
 Ten years ago, he went to Moscow for the 70th anniversary.
-The same year, Putin also attended the parade of China’s victory day on September 3 in Beijing to commemorate the victory of the Chinese people's resistance war against Japanese aggression and anti-Fascist World War.
+The same year, Putin also attended the parade of the Victory Day of China on September 3 in Beijing to commemorate the victory of the Chinese people's resistance war against Japanese aggression and the world anti-Fascist war.

 The last decade has been a turbulence and a deep transformation in the international landscape, Xi noted during the press meeting with Putin on Thursday.